Investor relations: create a plan for your startup

 Cash keeps things nice and simple, but of course the reason you’re raising investment is because your business needs cash, so some advisors are happy with equity instead, i.e. if they bring £100K in investment, they’ll get £5000 worth of shares or share options.
 An advisor taking equity instead of cash is a vote of confidence in your business.

-If you agree that the success fee will be paid as equity, then you have a choice of given the advisor shares (just as any investor will get) in the funding round, except that their shares would be issued at nominal value (i.e. a penny or so per share).
+If you agree that the success fee will be paid as equity, then you have a choice of giving the advisor shares (just as any investor will get) in the funding round, except that their shares would be issued at nominal value (i.e. a penny or so per share).

 For an advisor, receiving free shares creates a potential tax liability for them – that’s fine for professional investors because it’ll likely be their company receiving the shares, and they’ve factored that into their business planning.
 But for an amateur investor who is new to this, giving them £10K’s worth of free shares may create an unwelcome surprise for them when their account does their next tax return.